No1d3d/My_Personal_Portfolio/README.md

 programming school or wrote for research and educational purposes.

 Hello!
 My name is Nikita Pereverzin.
 I am a graduate of SBER 21 Programming School in Moscow.
-I have five years of experience in programming.
+I have five years of programming experience (backend, gamedev, and desktop app development).

 My stack is:
 - C/C++